jruydemir/recipes/breads/arab_bread.md

 Notes
 =====

-To make Manakeesh - once the dough is rolled out, poke with then end of a fork.
+* To make Manakeesh - once the dough is rolled out, poke with then end of a fork.
 Add toppings right after placing on the pan.
+* Can sub milk powder and water for 1 cup of whole milk + necessary water to reach weight.
+* Can partially proof for an hour then divide into 100g balls.
+Cover and Freeze.